datalad/datalad.org/content/pages/integrations.rst

 storage solutions:

-- DataLad datasets can be hosted on `GIN <https://gin.g-node.org>`__, and any data hosted on GIN can be accessed via DataLad.
-Moreover, the GIN service is also available for `local deployment
+- DataLad datasets can be hosted on `GIN <https://gin.g-node.org>`__, and any data hosted on GIN can be `accessed via DataLad
+  <http://handbook.datalad.org/r.html?GIN>`__.
+Moreover, the GIN service is
+  also available for `local deployment
   <https://gin.g-node.org/G-Node/Info/wiki/InHouse>`__, offering a convenient,
   in-house storage back-end and web UI for DataLad datasets.